cnvrg/ragllm_slim/README.md

 # RAG LLM Slim Blueprint

 This blueprint allows is a one click to deploy a RAG Slim pipeline for inference using LLM connected to cnvrg storage solution.

-User needs to have one external service online before using this blueprint i.e a Large language model.
-User will use the RAG endpoint for inference, which in turn will connect with cnvrg datasets to retrieve latest documents and LLM to generate relevant answers.
-The cnvrg dataset will be updated using the cnvrg continual learning that will be deployed along with the RAG Slim endpoint.
-User needs to set the trigger of the continual learning for the dataset and the dataset will be updated automatically when a new document is added.
+## Prerequisite

+1. A Large Language Model hosted on cnvrg.io or OpenAI or HuggingFace.
+2. A cnvrg dataset holding the relevant documents to be used for RAG endpoint.
+The dataset needs to be added to the flow as a data task.
+3. In order to keep the FastRAG endpoint up-to date with newly added data use the [continual learning](https://app.cnvrg.io/docs/core_concepts/flows.html#settings) feature in the flow config.For every file change of the conected dataset a new version of the FastRAG endpoint will be launched with access to the latest files.

 1. Click on `Use Blueprint` button.
-2. You will be redirected to your blueprint flow page.
+2. You will be redirected to a new project with the blueprint flow page.
-3. Go to the project settings section and update the environment variables with relevant information that will be used by the RAG endpoint.
+3. Go to the project settings section and update the [environment variables](https://app.cnvrg.io/docs/core_concepts/projects.html#environment) with relevant information that will be used by the RAG endpoint.
+    For more info see the component [readme](https://app.af2jdjq262tdqvyelihtqnd.cloud.cnvrg.io/blueprintsdev/blueprints/libraries/rag-endpoint-slim/1.0.0)
 4. Link the cnvrg dataset as a task with the inference.
 5. Click on continual learning and select `Trigger on dataset update` and choose your dataset
 6. Click on the ‘Run Flow’ button